 How often should you email?

 The decision to set-up multiple messages that are always sent relies on other factors such as warranty information, supportive information, or reminders to reorder.
 If you have a limited warranty, it can be a good idea to inform your buyers what that is and send follow-ups during the warranty period so you can address any concerns before they go public in a review.
 Additionally if your product is something that is normally reordered, such a as a supplement, or perhaps even is part of Subscribe & Save, you could send follow-ups reminding customers.
-Granted this latter suggestion is not likely to garner you a review or feedback, but may still provoke a customer to either a) reach out about problems/concerns that would prevent a reorder, or b) reordering and offering a second chance at a review.
+Granted this latter suggestion is not likely to garner you a review or feedback, but may still provoke a customer to either a) reach out about problems/concerns that would prevent a reorder, or b) reorder and offer a second chance at a review.

 How Do I Craft an Effective Review Request?